PINTO0309/BoT-SORT-ONNX-TensorRT/README.md

 https://github.com/PINTO0309/PINTO_model_zoo/tree/main/430_FastReID#4-similarity-validation

 Tolerance with respect to occlusion would be considerably more accurate using ByteTrack's MOT17 model than using my YOLOX model.
+However, I did not include ByteTrack's object detection model in this repository because I wanted to detect body parts other than the whole body at the same time with high accuracy.

 https://github.com/ifzhang/ByteTrack